NeaseRoboticsTeam/EZR-class/README.md

-#Welcome to the Nease Positronic Panthers FRC Team 6468 C++ Class File (that's a mouthful!)
+#Welcome to the Nease Positronic Panthers FRC Team 6468 C++ Class File

-The purpose of this repo is to have functions for next season pre made so we don't have to build them again.

-"Code smarter, not more."
+Class file for F.I.R.S.T robotics pre-loaded with custom functions

+##How do I use this class?

+  Simply include the header `#include <Optimus.h>` and intitialize it with the ports you want to use.
+  Then, whenever you want to use a method of the class, simply preceed it with the name of the instance you've constructed.
+For example, if I constructed my function with `Optimus Will {4,5,0,1,3,2};`, I could use member functions like this: `Will.AutoRamp("up");`

+  That should get you started using methods from the Optimus class (and other classes) Remember, you can always submit your own function ideas and we might make them methods of the class.
+Thank you!